aritraroy/UltimateAndroidReference/README.md

 ![UltimateAndroidReference](https://github.com/aritraroy/ultimate-android-reference/blob/master/raw/top-banner.png?raw=true)

-# Ultimate Android Reference

 The goal of this project is to provide a hand-picked collection of Android libraries, tools, open-source projects, books, blogs, tutorials - you name it.

-This project will **only showcase the best, most popular and well-tested resources** that you will actually need rather than overwhelming you with a plethora of low-quality ones.
+This project will ty to **only showcase the best, most popular and well-tested resources** that you will actually need rather than overwhelming you with a plethora of low-quality ones.

+Happy learning. :-)

-## Contribution
+## Contribution Guide

 This project is open to all kinds of contribution in all of its categories. **Together, we can make it the ultimate Android reference available for free, for everyone, forever.**

+For resource contibution, just follow the following format: `[reference-name](link) - Description`, and raise a Pull Request.
+If you want to contribute multiple resources, raise seperate PRs for each of them.
+Please consider adding resources maintaining the default sorting order of the category, like alphabetical sorting.

-If you have any suggestion for including more categories, feel free to raise a Github issue for more discussion on it.
+If you have any suggestion for including more categories, feel free to open a Github issue for more discussion on it.
 Please **DO NOT** contribute low-quality, spammy or self-promtional stuff.
-This project is meant to only include resources, **that make the cut**.

-For resource contibution, just follow the following format: `[reference-name](link) - Description`, and raise a Pull Request.
-If you want to contribute multiple resources, consider raising seperate PRs for each of them.
+Let's keep this project clean and useful.

 ## Categories